Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/H3 PHD Proposals.md

 		- Modular
 		- Perspectives
 2) Pick out four or five ideas from the rest of your notes that seem closest to or enriching towards the unifying centre and note them in the first circle.
-	- Semantically compossible eco-credits
-	- Blockchain / Active Inference "Hypercerts"
+	- Active Inference
+		- General Systematics
-		- Systematised Friston blankets
+		- Friston blankets
+	- Blockchain
+		- "Hypercerts"
+		- "Impact Certificates"
+		- "Impact Markets"
-		- Generalised Impact Evaluators
+		- "Generalised Impact Evaluators"
+	- Practice based methodologies
-3) In the second circle add any that are possibly relevant but more marginal
+1) In the second circle add any that are possibly relevant but more marginal
 	- Soverign Nature
 		- Free Energy Principle
 		- Conversation Graphs (CONSERVATION GRAPHS!)